mgreter/libsass/docs/dev-env-stacks.md

 # How LibSass handles variables, functions and mixins

-This document is intended for developers of LibSass only and are of now use for implementers.
+This document is intended for developers of LibSass only and are of no use for implementers.
 It documents how variable stacks are implemented.

 ## Foreword